 The Company enters into interest rate lock commitments for residential mortgage loans that the Company intends to sell in the secondary market.
 Interest rate exposure from interest rate lock commitments is economically hedged with forward commitments for the future sale of residential mortgage loans.
 The interest rate lock commitments and forward commitments are free-standing derivatives which are carried at fair value with changes recorded in the mortgage banking component of noninterest income in the Company's consolidated statements of income.
-Changes in the fair value of interest rate lock commitments and forward commitments subsequent to inception are based on changes in the fair value of the underlying loan resulting from the fulfillment of the commitment and changes in the probability that the loan will fund within the terms of the commitment, which is affected primarily by changes in interest rates and the passage of time.
+Changes in the fair value of interest rate lock commitments and forward commitments and so resulting from the fulfillment of the commitment and changes in the probability that the loan will fund within the terms of the commitment, which is affected primarily by changes in interest rates and the passage of time.